bramstroker/homeassistant-powercalc/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=bramstroker_homeassistant-powercalc&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=bramstroker_homeassistant-powercalc)

 # :zap: PowerCalc: Home Assistant Virtual Power Sensors
-Custom component to calculate estimated power consumption of lights and other appliances.
+Custom component for Home Assistant to calculate estimated power consumption of lights and other appliances, using different strategies to estimate power usage by looking at brightness, hue/saturation and color temperature etc.
-Provides easy configuration to get virtual power consumption sensors in Home Assistant for all your devices which don't have a built-in power meter.
+It provides an easy configuration to get virtual power consumption sensors in Home Assistant for all your devices which don't have a built-in power meter.
-This component estimates power usage by looking at brightness, hue/saturation and color temperature etc using different strategies.
-They are explained below.

 ![Preview](https://raw.githubusercontent.com/bramstroker/homeassistant-powercalc/master/assets/preview.gif)